The Best Magnetic Shower Curtains (2026)

 Size72x72

-So why is it an also-great rather than the top pick?
-Mostly price and breadth.
-At $27.95 it costs four times the Titanker while solving the same core problem, and the magnets work best against a metal tub edge, so a fully tiled or fiberglass surround gets less benefit from the magnetic part and falls back to plain weight.
+It lands at also-great rather than top pick for two reasons, price and breadth.
+At $27.95 it costs four times the Titanker while solving the same core problem, and the magnets work best against a metal tub edge, so a tiled or fiberglass surround gets less benefit from the magnetic part and falls back to plain weight.
 For the average bathroom, the cheaper weighted picks already keep the curtain down well enough.
-But if you have fought a stubbornly billowing curtain for years and want the most direct fix available, the explicit magnets here are the strongest answer in the lineup.
+But if you have fought a billowing curtain for years and want the most direct fix available, the explicit magnets here are the strongest answer in the lineup.

 Also Great